linnovate/mean/README.md

  The quickest way to get started with MEAN is to clone the project and utilize it like this:

- Install npm dependencies:
+ Install npm (server side) dependencies:

     $ npm install

- Install bower dependencies:
+ Install bower (client side) dependencies:

     $ bower install